Project Update

 - Upgrading existing bike facilities within the project footprint along Birchwood Avenue and Squalicum Way.

-- A future Parks project will continue the trail to Squalicum Creek Park about one mile southwest.
+- A future Parks project will continue the trail to Squalicum Creek Park about 1 mile southwest.

 Additional Infrastructure improvements will include: